sinch/docs/docs/tutorials/tutorials-java/tutorials-java-spring-boot-delivery-reports.md

 }
 ```

-## Allow Sinch REST API to Reach Your Application
+## Allow the Sinch REST API to Reach Your Application

 Now that you have a POST endpoint to respond to Sinch callbacks, how can you test that it works?
 You could deploy your application to a publicly-exposed Web server (i.e. on AWS, Google Cloud, Heroku, Digital Ocean, etc.), but that would be too much work and completely out of scope for this tutorial.